 The SteelSeries Rival 310 is a great mouse for use in the workplace.
 Because of its right-handed ergonomic design, it is extremely comfortable to use for extended periods of time, and the two programmable side buttons can assist you in navigating through work software more quickly and efficiently.
 You can use the software on your work computer as well as your laptop, even though they may run different operating systems.
 It is also fully compatible with both Windows and macOS.

-The SteelSeries Rival 310 is an excellent first-person shooter gaming mouse.
+The SteelSeries Rival 310 is an excellent fps gaming mouse.
 It’s very pleasant to use for long periods of time, and the wired connection ensures that click latency is kept to a minimum.
 The maximum CPI isn’t as high as some of the other options, but it’s still likely to be more than sensitive enough for the majority of people, and the CPI can be adjusted in 100-point increments as needed.
 Unfortunately, some first-person shooter players may find it to be too heavy, and the rubber cable is a little rigid.

 Despite the fact that it does not have nearly as many side buttons as dedicated MMO mice, the SteelSeries Rival 310 is an excellent mouse for massively multiplayer online games.
 It is comfortable enough to use for extended periods of time while gaming and has low click latency.
 You can also install the SteelSeries software on both Windows and macOS, which is particularly useful if you like playing World of Warcraft on your MacBook.